unixorn/tumult.plugin.zsh/README.md

 Tumult is an [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)-compatible plugin that adds macOS-specific functions and scripts to your ZSH environment.

-Some of these are mine, and have an Apache 2.0 license, some of them were written by other people - the authors and licenses are embedded in those scripts.
+Some of these are mine, and have an Apache 2.0 license, some of them were written by other people and just colllected by me - the authors and licenses are embedded in those scripts.

 Tumult will check to see if you're running on macOS and not add aliases or inject its bin into your `$PATH` if you aren't.
-This allows you to use the same plugin list in all your environments without polluting your `$PATH` with incompatible functions and scripts on your non-Apple machines.
+This was done to enable you to use the same plugin list in all your environments without polluting your `$PATH` with incompatible functions and scripts on your non-Apple machines.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->